Erenyesiltepe/Gradio_vilmus_search/README.md

 2. cohere api key to query_milvus.py line 17.
 For cohere api key, visit https://dashboard.cohere.com/api-keys

 Steps to create databases:
-1. Insert your server's IP in the necessary fields of the scripts
+1. Insert your server's IP in the necessary fields of the jupyter notebooks
 2. Run all the cells in milvus_DB_creation_and_insertion.ipynb
-3. Run all the cells in milvus_DB_creation_and_insertion.ipynb
+3. Run all the cells in openai_embedding_DB_creation_and_insertion.ipynb

 To run with the UI:
     python3 gradio_db_ui.py

 Gradio documentation: https://www.gradio.app/guides

 To just see the query result in cohere db without UI:
-1.  uncomment lines 54,55
+1. Uncomment lines 54,55
-2. python3 query_milvus.py
+2. Run command: python3 query_milvus.py

 To just see the query result in openai db without UI:
-1.  uncomment lines 54,55
+1. Uncomment lines 54,55
-2. python3 query_milvus.py
+2. Run command: python3 query_milvus.py

 For more detailed information about the program, you can check the files in milvus_DB_notebooks folder.